zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 How to best convert a font type to WOFF2 and WOFF depends where you got your font type from:

 * **Google Fonts:** Download the used font types on Google Fonts and use [google-webfonts-helper](http://google-webfonts-helper.herokuapp.com/fonts) to download the other font formats.
 * **everything else:** Use [Font Squirrels's Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator).
-Its 'optimal' setting even only spits out WOFF2 and WOFF files.
+The 'optimal' setting even only spits out WOFF2 and WOFF files.

 ---

 ## Conclusion

-WOFF2, and WOFF as fallback, is enough nowadays*.
+WOFF2, and WOFF as fallback, is enough nowadays¹.

-*) *if* your site doesn't need support for antiquated browseres like IE8.
+¹) *if* your site doesn't need support for antiquated browsers like IE8.